Shabazz Palaces

 Shabazz Palaces is an American hip hop group from Seattle led by Ishmael Butler a.k.a.
 Palaceer Lazaro (formerly Butterfly of jazz rap group Digable Planets).
-Much of the Butler's work as Shabazz Palaces has been made in collaboration with multi-instrumentalist Tendai "Baba" Maraire, son of mbira master Dumisani Maraire.
+Much of Butler's work as Shabazz Palaces has been made in collaboration with multi-instrumentalist Tendai "Baba" Maraire, son of mbira master Dumisani Maraire.
 Active since 2009, Shabazz Palaces has released five studio albums on Sub Pop after self-releasing two EPs.
-Their most recent album, The Don of Diamond Dreams, was released on April 17, 2020.

 Biography

 Two anonymously self-released EPs titled Shabazz Palaces and Of Light in 2009 led to Shabazz Palaces becoming the first hip-hop act to be signed to Sub Pop.
 Their debut full-length album, Black Up, was released in 2011 to widespread critical acclaim.
-Black Up was listed #1 in Seattle Times music columnist Andrew Matson's "Local Top #10" of 2011.
+In 2019, Pitchfork ranked Black Up at number 179 on their list of "The 200 Best Albums of the 2010s"; cultural critic Hanif Abdurraqib wrote: "From great mystery exploded an album of impossible vision."

 Their sophomore album, Lese Majesty, was released on July 29, 2014 after being premiered at Seattle's Pacific Science Center Laser Dome.

 In 2017, Shabazz Palaces released its third and fourth full-length records concurrently.
 Quazarz: Born on a Gangster Star and Quazarz vs. The Jealous Machines were accompanied by a short film directed by Nep Sidhu, and a limited-run comic book illustrated by Joshua Ray Stephens.

 In 2018, Shabazz Palaces joined up with frequent collaborator Erik Blood to release a full-length LP titled 1 Time Mirage under the moniker Knife Knights, originally a moniker used by Butler for his collaborative production work with Blood on previous Shabazz Palaces records, though now formalised as a touring band signed to Sub Pop.

 Shabazz Palaces' fifth full-length record, The Don of Diamond Dreams, was released in 2020.

+In 2023 the EP Illusions Ago was released on Glass Cane Records in collaboration with 'Lavarr The Starr', presumed to be another moniker of Butler's.